-The oldest, gothic buildings were erected in the southern part of the lonely Cigánka Hill (935 meters above sea level), on its rocky ledge.
-A residential tower measuring 11 x 8 meters was located there (the internal space on the first floor was 5.6 x 8.8 meters).
-The thickness of its walls was not too big and was about 1 meter.
-Next to it was a tank, carved in the rock, supplying residents with rainwater.
-It was covered by a one-story building on a four-sided plan.
-At that time, the protection of the castle was a rock-cut dicht, about 7-8 meters wide, separating the stronghold from the rest of the hill.
-This remaining part of the hill probably already in the 14th century was used as an economic outer ward.
+On the south-west promontory of the mountain, a residential tower with dimensions of 11 x 8 meters was located (the internal space on the first floor was 5.6 x 8.8 meters).
+The thickness of its walls was not too large and was about 1 meter.
+Next to it was a cistern carved in the rock, supplying the inhabitants with rainwater.
+It was covered by a one-story building with a four-sided outline.
+The protection of the castle at that time was a ditch carved in the rock, about 7-8 meters wide, separating the stronghold from the rest of the mountain.
+This remaining part of the hill was probably used as an economic base in the 14th century.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

-Bóna M., Tihányiová M., Najstaršie vyobrazenie hradu Muráň, “Pamiatky Mureň” 2, 2015.
+Bóna M., Tihányiová M., Najstaršie vyobrazenie hradu Muráň, “Pamiatky Mureň”, 2/2015.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.